3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 3. About
 --------

-The @name@ is a Java based front-end for the @citydbName@ version @citydbVersion@.
+The @name@ is a Java based client for the @citydbName@ version @citydbVersion@.
 It allows for high-performance loading and extracting 3D city model data.